adala-wanyande/pizza-ordering-project/README.md

 This will install all of the node module dependencies needed to run the application.

 The terminal may prompt you to run `npm audit fix`.
-I recommend you run `npm audit fix --force` to get read of any errors.
+I recommend you run `npm audit fix --force` to get rid of any errors.

 ### `npm start`